goodekat/LIME-diagnostics-paper/code/03-submission-steps.md

     file.copy("../support-info/supporting-information.pdf", submission_folder)
     ```

-6. Manually delete `figure/` and `figure-static/` from the figure file
+7. Manually delete `figure/` and `figure-static/` from the figure file
-    paths in `paper.tex`.
+    paths in the submissions folder `paper.tex`.
 For example, change
     `\includegraphics[width=6.5in]{figure/figure-01-1}` to
     `\includegraphics[width=6.5in]{figure-01-1}`.

-7. Compile the file `paper.tex` to make sure it compiles correctly
+8. Compile the file in the submissions folder `paper.tex` to make sure
-    (especially references).
-(If using texShop, make sure to compile
+    it compiles correctly (especially references).
+(If using texShop,
-    using LaTex, then bibTex, then LaTeX twice more.)
+    make sure to compile using LaTex, then bibTex, then LaTeX twice
+    more.)

-8. Besides for `paper.pdf`, delete all other files generated when
+9. Besides for `paper.pdf`, delete all other files generated when
     `paper.tex` was compiled.
 This includes other paper files and pdf
     versions of the figures.

     ``` r
     # Remove the paper files that may have been generated during compilation
-    file.remove("../submission/paper.aux")
-    file.remove("../submission/paper.bbl")
-    file.remove("../submission/paper.blg")
-    file.remove("../submission/paper.log")
-    file.remove("../submission/paper.synctex.gz")
-    file.remove("../submission/paper.pag")
+    file.remove(paste0(submission_folder, "/paper.aux"))
+    file.remove(paste0(submission_folder, "/paper.bbl"))
+    file.remove(paste0(submission_folder, "/paper.blg"))
+    file.remove(paste0(submission_folder, "/paper.log"))
+    file.remove(paste0(submission_folder, "/paper.synctex.gz"))
+    file.remove(paste0(submission_folder, "/paper.pag"))

     # Remove the pdf versions of the figures generated during compilation
     file.remove(list.files(
-      path = "../submission/",
+      path = submission_folder,
       pattern = "converted-to",
       full.names = TRUE
     ))
     ```

-9. Upload all remaining files in the submission folder to the ASA Data
+10. Upload all remaining files in the submission folder to the ASA Data
     Science Journal submission page which should be:

 <!-- end list -->